European Fisheries Control Agency: Advisory board

-The Advisory Councils provide the European Commission and EU countries with recommendations on fisheries management matters.
+The advisory councils provide the European Commission and EU countries with recommendations on fisheries management matters.

 Activities

-EU Operations
+EU operations

-The Agency coordinates activities on land and in Community and international waters, as appropriate.
+The Agency coordinates activities on land and in Union and international waters, as appropriate.
 This is done through the joint deployment plans (JDPs), the vehicle through which the EFCA organizes the deployment of national human and material means of control and inspection pooled by Member States.
 The deployment of pooled national means is coordinated by the EFCA through coordination centers in charge in a Member State or the presence of national coordinators is at EFCA premises.

 While Member States are responsible for applying the rules on their own territory, in waters under their sovereignty and jurisdiction and on fishing vessels flying their flag, wheresoever their activity is carried out, the Agency has been designed to act as a facilitator enhancing cooperation and ensuring that legislation is implemented in a systematic, uniform and effective way.

-International Operations
+International operations

 EFCA supports the European Union in the international dimension of the Common Fisheries Policy and the fight against Illegal Unregulated and Undeclared (IUU) activities.
 According to the CFP regulation, the Agency assists the Union in cooperating with third countries and international organisations dealing with fisheries, including RFMOs, to strengthen operational coordination and compliance.